 What flavors can I make with this no-cook, eggless, homemade, Homemade Ice Cream Base?

 The amount of different flavored ice cream you can create is almost endless, especially with this eggless base which will bring out the full flavor of whatever flavor you add.
 The recipe card below creates a perfect vanilla ice cream.
-If you use this vanilla ice cream recipe as a base for more flavors, you should reduce the amount of vanilla from 1+1/2 teaSpoons to just a 1/2 teaSpoon.
+If you use this vanilla ice cream recipe as a base for more flavors, you should reduce the amount of vanilla from 1+½ teaspoons to just a ½ teaspoon.
 You want your intended flavor to shine.
-One ice cream we did recently with this base is Peppers in Paradise Pineapple Jalapeno Ice Cream.
-You literally can add whatever flavor you want to this base, but to give you some ideas, here are some possible flavors you can add.
-Just open a jar and pour some in your ice cream base:

 Geoffrey & CarlosPrint